dat-ecosystem-archive/DEPs/proposals/0000-ephemeral-message.md

 # Changelog
 [changelog]: #changelog

+- 2018-06-10: Change the payload encoding to protobuf and provide a more flexible content-type field.
 - 2018-06-10: Expand on the motivation of this DEP
 - 2018-06-10: Change the message identifier to `'ephemeral'`
 - 2018-06-05: Added a header with 'encoding' values and increased the max payload size from 256b to 10kb.